MatHuf/mapdata-list/README.md

 # mapdata-list
- Create a list of locations from Simple Maps mapdata file
+ Generate an html list of locations by country from a Simple Maps mapdata file

+## Requirements
+Node v7.0 and up

+ ## Instructions
+1. Download the mapdata.js file from Simple Maps
+2. Place in the mapData directory
+3. Run `npm run extract`
+4. Retrieve the locationsByCountry.html file from the output directory